These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 David Wain.
 Perf.
 Janeane Garofalo, David Hyde Pierce, Michael Showalter, Paul Rudd.
 Universal Studios Home Entertainment, 2001.

 Synopsis: Over-the-top comedy about the last day of summer camp, set in 1981.
 In one scene, the camp director (Janeane Garofalo) and an astrophysicist on vacation (David Hyde Pierce) go to the public library to check out books about the other’s interests, to try and impress each other.
-They both pore over bookshelves in the library, on opposite sides of the same bookcase, yet totally unaware of each other.
+They both pore over bookshelves in the library, on opposite sides of the same bookcase, yet are totally unaware of each other.
 No librarian in sight in this brief scene.

 Related post: ‘Wet hot American’ library